Mississippi National River and Recreation Area

-The Mississippi National River and Recreation Area is a 72 mi and 54000 acre protected corridor along the Mississippi River through the Minneapolis–Saint Paul metro in the U.S. state of Minnesota, from the cities of Dayton and Ramsey, to just downstream of Hastings.
+The Mississippi National River and Recreation Area is a 72 mi and 54000 acre protected corridor along the Mississippi River through Minneapolis–Saint Paul in the U.S. state of Minnesota, from the cities of Dayton and Ramsey to just downstream of Hastings.
 This stretch of the upper Mississippi River includes natural, historical, recreational, cultural, scenic, scientific, and economic resources of national significance.
 This area is the only national park site dedicated exclusively to the Mississippi River.
-The Mississippi National River and Recreation Area is sometimes abbreviated as MNRRA (often pronounced like "minn-ruh") or MISS, the four letter code assigned to the area by the National Park Service.
-The Mississippi National River and Recreation Area is classified as one of four national rivers in the United States, and despite its name it is technically not one of the 40 national recreation areas.
+The Mississippi National River and Recreation Area is sometimes abbreviated as MNRRA (often pronounced like "minn-ruh") or MISS, the four-letter code the National Park Service assigned to the area.
+The Mississippi National River and Recreation Area is classified as one of four national rivers in the United States, and despite its name is technically not one of the 40 national recreation areas.

 History

 The Mississippi National River and Recreation Area was established in 1988 as a new unique type of national park known as a partnership park.
-Unlike traditional national parks, the National Park Service is not a major land owner and therefore does not have control over land use.
-The National Park Service works in partnership with several partners (e.g., local, state, and federal governments, non-profits, businesses, educational institutions, and individual people) who own land along the river or who have an interest in the Mississippi River to achieve the National Park Service's mission to protect and preserve for future generations.
-Some of the most prominent attractions within the park include the St. Anthony Falls Historic District (including Mill City Museum, the Guthrie Theater, the Stone Arch Bridge, and Mill Ruins Park), the Historic Fort Snelling and the adjacent Fort Snelling State Park, Minnehaha Falls, and the rustic Winchell Trail.
-There are many additional attractions, trails, and programs all within the Minneapolis–St. Paul metropolitan area.
-It is located in parts of Anoka, Dakota, Hennepin, Ramsey, and Washington counties, all within the Minneapolis–Saint Paul metropolitan area.
+Unlike traditional national parks, the National Park Service is not a major land owner and therefore does not manage the land use directly.
+But the National Park Service does have special authority over local, state and federal actions in the boundaries that regulates land use management.
+It works in partnership with local, state, and federal governments, nonprofits, businesses, educational institutions, and individuals who own land along the river or have an interest in it to achieve the National Park Service's mission to protect and preserve for future generations.
+Some of the park's most prominent attractions are the St. Anthony Falls Historic District (including Mill City Museum, the Guthrie Theater, the Stone Arch Bridge, and Mill Ruins Park), Fort Snelling and the adjacent Fort Snelling State Park, Minnehaha Falls, and the Winchell Trail.
+There are many additional attractions, trails, and programs in the Minneapolis–St. Paul metropolitan area.
+The park spans Anoka, Dakota, Hennepin, Ramsey, and Washington Counties, all within the Minneapolis–Saint Paul metropolitan area.

-As of 2016, the area has two visitor centers, one located inside the Science Museum of Minnesota in St. Paul and the other at Upper St. Anthony Falls Lock and Dam in Minneapolis, both of which are staffed by National Park Service rangers.
-The Minneapolis visitor center offers three free tours daily of the Upper Saint Anthony Lock and surrounding area.
-Each year, the rangers manage community activities, including interpretive sessions, bike rides, and movies, that help to educate the local community about the natural and human history of the area.
+As of 2025, the area has one visitor center, inside the Science Museum of Minnesota in St. Paul, staffed by National Park Service rangers.
+Each year, the rangers manage community activities, including interpretive sessions, bike rides, and paddle trips, to educate the community about the area's natural and human history.
+In March 2025, the visitor center's lease was abruptly canceled, effective September 30, 2025, as part of government cost-saving efforts, it has since been extended.